 1974 – the year that Noble commenced his plan to reclaim the World Land Speed Record, building the self-designed, and somewhat crude, Thrust 1.

-1977 – Thrust 1 crashes during a run at RAF Fairford, due to a seized wheel bearing failure.
+1977 – the year in which Thrust 1 crashed during a run at RAF Fairford, due to a seized wheel bearing failure.

-£175 – the money raised from the sale of the scrapped Thrust 1 car, used to buy a Rolls-Royce Avon turbojet engine, and so launch the Thrust 2 project at the 1977 Motorfair at London’s Earls Court.
+£175 – the money raised from the sale of the damaged Thrust 1 car to a scrap merchant (the funds were used to buy a Rolls-Royce Avon turbojet engine).

 1983 – the year that Noble was made an Officer of the British Empire (OBE).